 Two Ways to Contribute

-If, after submitting a guest contribution, you find that you enjoyed working with us, we’d love to have you on the team as a regular contributor.
-We ask our contributors to submit content to our site at least once a month.
+If, after submitting a guest contribution, you find that you enjoyed working with us and the program, we’d love to bring you on more fully as a regular participant.
+At this level, you are asked to submit original content at least once a month and may receive story assignments.
 In addition to the benefits received by guest contributors (above), regular contributors also have a biography on OWA’s site and have access to team prodeals on outdoor clothing and gear for as long as they meet their requirements.

 Once Your Pitch is Accepted